10 Best Cars of All Time

 Only Cars Made After 1938 Could Join

-Only cars built after 1938 could join the contest, and there was one main reason for that - the Volkswagen Beetle.
+Only cars built after 1938 could join the contest, and there was one main reason for that: the Volkswagen Beetle.
 This car set a new standard in the car industry that still reverberates to the present day.
-Volkswagen sold more than 21,5 millions units of the Beetle.
+Volkswagen sold more than 21.5 millions units of the Beetle.

 But the Volkswagen Beetle was excluded from this contest because this wouldn't be fair, since it is the standard, and would end at number one.
 That outcome would be too boring!

-Why is This One Not in the Top 10?
+Why Is This One Not in the Top 10?

 The Fiat Multipla is commonly accepted as one of the ugliest cars ever built.
-Ugliness played no role in this contest, which means that this car could actually be in the top 10.
+Ugliness played no role in this contest, which means that this car could actually be in the top ten.
 But because the car scores just 62% in the contest, it dropped out.

 The concept is not innovative enough given the current state of technology, and the car has a very low normality rate given the fully irrational shape.

 The Porsche 911 drives very well of course, but this car is not good enough on all fronts.
 The 911 is too expensive to be good enough.
 It is not innovative enough as well.
 The concept of sports cars thrives too much on primitive egoic ideas.